Representation stability for the Kontsevich space of stable maps: Introduction

 \subsection{Notation and Conventions}

 Throughout the body of this paper all homology and cohomology groups are implicitly taken with $\bbQ$ coefficients.

 We work over $\bbC$ and $\overline \cM_{g,n}(X,\alpha)$ denotes the coarse moduli space associated to the Kontsevich mapping stack, as defined by Behrend--Manin \cite{behrend1996stacks} (also see \cite{fulton1996notes}).
 Since the rational (co)homology groups of a Deligne--Mumford stack are isomorphic to those of its associated coarse moduli space, the homology of the stack also carries $\FSop$ module structure and Theorem \ref{mainthm} holds for it.
-Further, all of our propositions and proofs have analogs for the moduli stacks and a reader who prefers to work with stacks may translate accordingly.
+All of our geometric arguments have analogs for the moduli stacks, which can be made using the functor of points.
+A reader who prefers to work with stacks may translate accordingly.